pagopa/io-backend/README.md

 |----------------------------------------|----------------------------------------|-------------------------------|
 | `IDP_METADATA_URL`                     | http://spid-saml-check:8080            | https://validator.spid.gov.it |

-With Spid Validator could be validated that the SPID implementation is compliant with the AGID specifics.
+Spid Validator is a tool that verify that the SPID implementation is compliant with the AGID specification.

 ### Architecture decision records